The Hunt for Robin

-In 1363, King Edward hosted an extravagant hunting party at Bestwood where he entertained his English magnates plus King John of France and the hostages captured at Poitiers.
+In 1363, King Edward hosted an extravagant hunting party at Bestwood where he entertained his English magnates along with King John of France and the hostages captured at Poitiers.
 (Dobson & Taylor).
-The Geste tells us the impoverished knight, Sir Richard Vernon was among their number, captured by the Sheriff of Nottingham as he hunted along the river bank.
-His crime was that he had prevented the sheriff from doing his duty by sheltering Robin and his men.
-Now Sir Richard was another of the king’s captives.
+The Geste tells us the impoverished knight; Sir Richard Vernon was among their number, captured by the Sheriff of Nottingham while hunting along the river bank.
+His crime was sheltering Robin and his men, thereby preventing the sheriff from doing his duty and here he is a prisoner of the king.

-Disturbed by the absence of deer as the king and his retinue travelled through the pass of Lancashire* to Plumpton Park, the king dismissed Rd.
-De Strelley from his keepership of the forest for making false returns*.
+Disturbed by the lack of deer as the king and his retinue travelled through the pass of Lancashire* to Plumpton Park, the king dismissed Rd.
+De Strelley, for making false returns from his keepership of the forest.
 Vowing to capture Robin Hood, the king told Sir Richard at the Lea, “Whoever cuts off the knight’s head and brings it here will have the knight’s lands.”

 After spending half a year in Nottingham without finding Robin Hood, a proud forester told the king, “if you want to see good Robin, you must come with me.
 Take five of your best knights, wear monks robes* and I will lead you to Robin Hood this side of Nottingham i.e. Lancashire.
-Not knowing King Edward was the monk attired in abbot’s clothing, the outlaws served him and his companions with a fine meal of venison.
+Unaware King Edward was the monk attired in abbot’s clothing, the outlaws served the company a fine meal of venison.

 * The route King Edward took along the Pass of Lancashire possibly followed the old Roman Road to York.
 It started near Blackpool on the west coast, then diverted south to Great/Little Plumpton near Westby, then followed the Calder, Ribble and Wharfe river valleys and continued east to the southern edge of the Forest of Bowland, noted for its wild boar.
 Within the Forest of Bowland is the Forest of Gisburn.
 At that time the land belonged to King Edward's son John O Gaunt so presumably the hunting was fit for a king.